Zilliqa/scilla/INSTALL.md

 ### Ubuntu

-On machines with Ubuntu strictly older than 18.04, run these additional commands first: The last three lines must also be added to your `~/.bashrc`.
+On machines with Ubuntu strictly older than 18.04, run these additional commands first:

 ```
 # Add Ubuntu PPA for libsecp256k1-dev